Upleveling financial calculators

 User-centered insights

-User feedback revealed that friction existed at both ends: users needed a faster way to input numbers and a clearer way to interpret results.
-Understanding these dual pain points guided the direction of the final design and emphasized the value of holistic user research.
+User feedback revealed that friction existed at both ends: (1) number entry and (2) calculation results.
+Understanding these dual pain points shaped the final design strategy and emphasized the value of holistic user research.

 Data-driven design decisions